AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/certificate-credentials.md

 Note: 1p apps may be required to also send `x5c`.
 This is the *X.509* certificate chain used in [subject name/issuer auth scenarios](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-node/docs/sni.md).

-## Using certificates securely
+## Using secrets and certificates securely

-Certificates should be stored and deployed safely.
-Consider using Azure KeyVault for certificate storage and rotation.
-Passwords should never be hardcoded in source code.
+Secrets should never be hardcoded.
+The dotenv npm package can be used to store secrets or certificates in a .env file (located in project's root directory) that should be included in .gitignore to prevent accidental uploads of the secrets.

+Certificates can also be read-in from files via NodeJS's fs module.
+However, they should never be stored in the project's directory.
+Production apps should fetch certificates from [Azure KeyVault](https://azure.microsoft.com/products/key-vault), or other secure key vaults.

-Please see [certificates and secrets](https://learn.microsoft.com/azure/active-directory/develop/security-best-practices-for-app-registration#certificates-and-secrets) for more information
+Please see [certificates and secrets](https://learn.microsoft.com/azure/active-directory/develop/security-best-practices-for-app-registration#certificates-and-secrets) for more information.

 See the MSAL sample: [auth-code-with-certs](../../../samples/msal-node-samples/auth-code-with-certs)